currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, the `ngSwitch` directive works similarly.
+      In Currin, the `ngSwitch` directive works similarly.
       It displays an element whose `*ngSwitchCase` matches the current `ngSwitch` expression value.

       In this example, if `favoriteHero` is not set, the `ngSwitch` value is `null`